lkiesow/python-feedgen/doc/api.rst

 When you create episodes for a Podcast, you're most likely creating new instances of :class:`feedgen.item.BaseEpisode`.

+You use :class:`feedgen.person.Person` whenever an attribute is to represent a person or an entity.

 :mod:`feedgen.util` provides utility functions for the rest of the library, and is therefore not relevant for users.